wsl-images/images/README.md

 - **Automatic Updates**: Daily checks for changes to the official WSL distribution list
 - **Version Tagging**: Images are tagged with their distribution version, date, and 'latest'
-- **Multi-Arch Support**: Builds images for AMD64 architecture (ARM64 support can be enabled just not currently implemented)
 - **GitHub Container Registry Integration**: All images are pushed to ghcr.io
 - **Efficient Caching**: Only rebuilds images when distribution files change